giorgioberardini1/kd-tree-and-pca/README.md

-We got pretty good results in term of performance, we've got 1st place over 19 groups for the fastest implementation.
+We got pretty good results in term of performance, we ranked 1st over 19 groups for the fastest implementation.